eerkela/bertrand/README.rst

    pyarrow where applicable.
-*  **Intuitive**.  ``pdcast`` avoids many common gotchas and edge cases that can crop up during type manipulations, including (but not limited to): missing values, overflow, timezones, imprecise representations, string parsing, and sparse/categorical data.
+*  **Intuitive**.  ``pdcast`` avoids many common gotchas and edge cases that can crop up during type manipulations, including (but not limited to): missing values, precision loss, overflow, timezones, string parsing, and sparse/categorical data.
 *  **Efficient**.
 By giving users more control over the types that are present within their series and dataframe objects, substantial memory savings and performance improvements can be achieved.
 Sparse data structures and lossless downcasting make it possible to shrink data by up to a factor of 10 in some cases while simultaneously accelerating downstream analysis and increasing access to big data.

 Installation
 ------------